desyops/repository-timeline/README.md

 ### Updating links
-Updating links to point to a different snapshot must also be done using the appropriate tool (mrepo.py update-link), e.g.:
+Updating links to point to a different snapshot must also be done using the appropriate tool (mrepo update-link), e.g.:
 ```
-./mrepo.py update-link /tmp/skel.timeline/mylink.offset002
+mrepo update-link /tmp/skel.timeline/mylink.offset002

 ls -l /tmp/skel.timeline
 total 20